isabella232/search-promote.en-1/help/c-about-staging.md

 description: Staging lets you test and preview changes to your settings and configurations without impacting your live index.
 solution: Target
 title: About Staging
-topic: Staging,Site search and merchandising
+topic-legacy: Staging,Site search and merchandising
 uuid: 2e5889a6-2e9c-4ac7-9d6e-d35e7cafda5b
 exl-id: 61f254b7-4dc1-4a5e-a22e-94763f140c50
 ---